Head and Neck Cancer: Radiation Therapy

 External beam radiation treatment (EBRT) is the type of radiation therapy most often used to treat head and neck cancer.
 The radiation comes from a large machine that focuses the radiation beams on the tumor.
 The machine doesn't touch you.
 Radiation treatment doesn't hurt.
 A mask or mold might be made to keep you in the same position for each treatment.

 EBRT is done as an outpatient.
 That means you get it at a hospital or a clinic, but you go home the same day.
 Generally you have radiation treatments 5 days a week for several weeks in a row.

 There are several types of EBRT.
-Some newer methods can target the tumor more closely.
+Some methods can target the tumor more precisely.
 This means they are less likely to damage nearby healthy tissue.
 These newer methods include:

 3D-CRT (3D conformal radiation therapy).
 Computers and CT or MRI scans are used to match the radiation beams to the tumor’s shape from different angles.
 This means fewer side effects for healthy tissue.